The-Marcy-Lab-School/Fall-2022-Curriculum-BMC/se-unit-1/README.md

-# The Marcy Lab School - Software Engineering Track - Unit 1

-## HTML5/CSS3 Foundations
+# Unit 1: HTML5/CSS3 Foundations

 > HTML is how we create a website with text, images, and links.
 > CSS is how we style it!